Massachusetts Gay and Lesbian Divorce Attorney

 - Lack of availability of health insurance benefits and limits to estate planning advantages

-If you find yourself in a situation where divorce is a possibility, talk with an experienced attorney from Massachusetts Family Law Group.
+If you find yourself in a situation where divorce is a possibility, talk with an experienced attorney from Pollack Law Group, P.C.
 Our lawyers understand the issues that are specific to same-sex divorce in Massachusetts.

 For more information, call a Boston same-sex partner divorce attorney at 800-763-1030 or send an e-mail to schedule a free initial consultation.
 We represent clients in GLBT divorce matters the Probate and Family courts in Norfolk, Essex, Suffolk and Middlesex counties and throughout Massachusetts.